 - the organization requires diplomates to recertify every ten years or less, and the recertification requires, at a minimum, passage of a written examination;

 - the organization prohibits all certification and recertification candidates from attempting more than three times in three years to pass the examination;

 - the organization has written by-laws and a code of ethics to guide the practice of its members and an internal review and control process including budgetary practices to ensure effective utilization of resources;

 - the organization has written proof of a determination by the Internal Revenue Service that the certifying organization is tax-exempt under Section 501(c) of the Internal Revenue Code; and

 - the organization has a permanent headquarters and staff sufficient to respond to consumer and regulatory inquiries.

-The Board expects any physician advertising or otherwise holding himself or herself out to the public as “board certified” to disclose in the advertisement the specialty board by which the physician was certified.
-A physician is expected to maintain and provide to the Board upon request evidence of current board certification.
+The Board expects any licensees advertising or otherwise holding himself or herself out to the public as “board certified” to disclose in the advertisement the specialty board by which the physician was certified.
+A licensee is expected to maintain and provide to the Board upon request evidence of current board certification.
 In the case of physicians who have been certified by non-ABMS, non-AOA and non-RCPSC boards, the physician is expected to maintain and provide to the Board upon request evidence that the certifying board meets the criteria listed above.

-The above limitations are only intended to apply to physicians who advertise or otherwise hold themselves out to the public as being “board certified.”
+The above limitations are only intended to apply to licensees who advertise or otherwise hold themselves out to the public as being “board certified.”
 The above criteria are not applicable in other instances, such as employment determinations, privileging or credentialing decisions, membership on insurance panels, or setting reimbursement rates.